How Does Nursing School Work? What to Expect in an ABSN Program

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at 866-892-1562.

-Success in nursing school starts with knowing what to expect.
-As an accelerated nursing student at CSP Global, you can expect to participate in an orientation then dive into online coursework, skills labs and clinical learning experiences, including rotations at healthcare facilities in St. Paul, MN, and Portland, OR.
+How does nursing school work?
+As an accelerated nursing student, you can expect to participate in an orientation and then dive into online coursework, skills labs and clinical learning experiences, including placements at healthcare facilities.
+Along the way, you’ll study topics potentially including pathophysiology, pharmacology, adult health and behavioral health.

 • Face masks and hand sanitizer

-• Two pairs of scrubs (tops and bottoms)
+• Two pairs of scrubs, both tops and bottoms

-• Comfortable, supportive shoes (You’ll often be on your feet during clinicals.)
+• Comfortable, supportive shoes and compression socks, as you’ll often be on your feet during clinical learning experiences

 • Stethoscope